miketeachman/micropython-esp32-i2s-examples/README.md

 # MicroPython I2S Guide and Examples for ESP32

-This guide outlines the capabilities of a new MicroPython I2S class that is proposed for the MicroPython project.
-The I2S class is implemented using Espressif's ESP-IDF API.
+This guide outlines the capabilities of a new MicroPython [I2S](https://en.wikipedia.org/wiki/I%C2%B2S) class that has been developed for the MicroPython project.
+The I2S class works on ESP32 processors and is implemented using Espressif's [ESP-IDF API](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/i2s.html).
+To use I2S with MicroPython you will need to make a custom MicroPython build and integrate a [pull request](https://github.com/micropython/micropython/pull/4471) into the build.
+Or, download and program your ESP32 board using one of the pre-built [firmware binaries](firmware).

-The I2S class is designed to be implemented on other MicroPython ports and follows patterns seen in the MicroPython machine module classes.

-from Wikipedia:

-"I²S (Inter-IC Sound), pronounced eye-squared-ess, is an electrical serial bus interface standard used for connecting digital audio devices together.
-It is used to communicate PCM audio data between integrated circuits in an electronic device".

-# class I2S
+***

-**Example usage - I2S Master Receive - Adafruit I2S MEMS Microphone (SPH0645LM4H)**
+**Example usage - Read audio samples from an I2S microphone module**

 ```
 from machine import I2S